JulesDoc/python_scripts/winbuild/README.txt

         C:\TerRaSysBuild\winbuild\config.ini

-    3. Edit the file settingSystemVars.bat to QMAKESPEC and PATH.
-That is all.
-Save.
+    3. Edit the file settingSystemVars.bat to QMAKESPEC and PATH, save and execute.
 The rest of the configuration is within the config.ini file.